FOLLOW US

 Extreme temperatures

 Extreme temperatures can affect many areas of Spain over the summer months.
-For severe weather warnings and updates, visit the Spanish Meteorological Office (AEMET) and European Meteorological Services website.
+Follow the Spanish Meteorological Office (AEMET) and European Meteorological Services for severe weather warnings.

-You should check with your travel provider before traveling and follow the advice of local authorities at all times.
+Check with your travel provider and follow the advice of local authorities.

-Forest fires occur frequently in Spain (including in the Spanish islands) during the summer months, when temperatures regularly reach over 40ºC.
 Be aware of your environment when visiting or driving through woodland areas.
-For information on forest fire risk visit the Spanish Meteorological Office (AEMET).
+For information on wildfire risk visit the Spanish Meteorological Office (AEMET).

-For information on what to do in the event of a forest fire, visit the Civil Protection website (only available in Spanish).
+For information on what to do in the event of a wildfire, visit Civil Protection (website in Spanish).
 Immediately report any fire you see to the emergency services on 112.
 In the case of wildfires, the situation can change quickly, so you should stay up to date with official advice.

 Flooding

-Flash flooding can occur, causing travel disruption and damage to property and infrastructure.
+Flash flooding can cause travel disruption and damage to property and infrastructure.
 Check weather warnings from Spain’s meteorological office (AEMET) before travel and follow the advice of the local authorities.

 Before you travel check that: